the2dguy/CS2-CPU-Lightmapping/README.md

 # DOESN'T WORK ANYMORE.
-Valve removed VRAD2 as of the Armory Update
+Valve has removed VRAD2 as of the Armory Update.
+If you have a fix, make a pull request!

 # CPU Lightmap Compiler for Counter-Strike 2 SDK